josephkamel/F2MD/README.md

 # Framework For Misbehavior Detection (F2MD)

-This project aims to create recreate within a simulation all the elements that form the chain from the local detection to the Misbehavior Authority
+This project aims to recreate within a simulation all the elements that form the chain of misbehavior detection (from Local to the Cloud).
+All contributions are welcome.

 ## Project Diagram